Family Involvement: The Role of Family in Eating Disorders

 • Offer support and encouragement throughout the entire meal

 Parents meet with a clinician each week to learn how to make this process effective and helpful.
-But parents are in charge of the care at home.
+However, parents are in charge of the care at home.

-And as the child improves, parents gradually give the child more autonomy.
-For example, a child may prepare a meal for themself while a parent watches.
-[3]
+As the child improves, parents gradually give the child more autonomy.
+For example, a child may prepare a meal for themself while a parent watches.3

 After Treatment: How Can Families Help?

-Few people with eating disorders are completely healed when done with treatment programs.
-Instead, they continue to work on their recovery, often for the rest of their lives.
+Few people with eating disorders are completely recovered when done with treatment programs.
+Instead, they continue to work on their treatment and goals, often for the rest of their lives.

 This path is often difficult, especially at first.
 But through it all, families can offer kindness and support, which is vital to their loved one’s long-term recovery.